pimbrouwers/Falco/docs/en/host.md

 # Host Configuration

 [Kestrel](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/servers/kestrel) is the web server at the heart of ASP.NET.
 It's performant, secure, and maintained by incredibly smart people.
 To make things more expressive, Falco exposes an optional computation expression.
-Below is an example using the expression, taken from the [Configure Host](https://github.com/pimbrouwers/Falco/tree/master/samples/ConfigureHost) sample.
+Below is an example taken from the [Configure Host](https://github.com/pimbrouwers/Falco/tree/master/samples/ConfigureHost) sample, demonstrating some of the capabilities.

 ```fsharp
 module ConfigureHost.Program